 Welcome to the National CME on Diabetes, 22nd April 2016, College Auditorium, 5th Floor, Smt.
 Kashibai Navale Medical College and General Hospital, Pune, Maharashtra, India

 The Department of Community Medicine, Smt.
-Kashibai Navale Medical College and General Hospital, Pune, Maharashtra, India in collaboration with The Pune Regional Centre, The Society for Clinical Nutrition and Metabolism (IAPEN) invites perioperative physicians, teaching staff, PG students, UG students, academicians, dietitians, nutrition support clinicians and allied professionals
+Kashibai Navale Medical College and General Hospital, Pune, Maharashtra, India in collaboration with The Pune Regional Centre, The Indian Association for Parenteral and Enteral Nutrition (IAPEN) invites perioperative physicians, teaching staff, PG students, UG students, academicians, dietitians, nutrition support clinicians and allied professionals

 from India to join us at the National CME on Diabetes in the beautiful Pune City, Maharashtra.
 The theme for this year is “Beat Diabetes : Halt the rise” and we hope you will join us as we explore the challenges and celebrate the achievements in preventing Diabetes.

 This conference provides the most up-to-date information on diabetes and practice recommendations; latest assessment tools; and the knowledge and resources you need to take your diabetes practice to the next level.
 We in our Department of Community Medicine have a dedicated core group for this programme which is interested in taking Diabetes concept in a bigger way to physicians, surgeons, nutrition support clinicians and dieticians in the hospitals.

 In order to promote Advanced Education in Diabetes and to facilitate the academic pursuits of more number